dayates/PHYS409_UBC/PET/README.md

 ## Which run is which?

-The following table provides relevant information regarding the configurations used for each of the data runs.
+The following table provides relevant information regarding the configurations used for each of the data runs. runs 001-004 have not been labelled in this table.
+As it is up to you to identify the data sets with their respective parameter settings.

 | Run # | Number of Sources | Detector separation [mm] | Lead slit width [mm] | Copper slit width [mm] | y distance moved [mm] | y distance step [mm] | total angular rotation [deg.] | angular rotation step [deg.] | number of collections per point | collection time [sec.] |
 |-------|-------------------|--------------------------|----------------------|------------------------|-----------------------|----------------------|-------------------------------|------------------------------|---------------------------------|------------------------|